Dear BLCF Friends,

 Let us pray…

-Good morning and welcome to BLCF Church’s Praise and Worship Service on this Mother’s Day, Sunday May 9, 2021.
-I pray the Lord will bring a special blessing to all the mom’s reading today’s message.
+Good morning and welcome to BLCF Church’s Praise and Worship Service on this Mother’s Day, Sunday, May 8, 2022.
+I pray the Lord will bring a special blessing to all the moms on this day where we appreciate motherhood.

 For our lesson this morning, I would like to examine how the Lord supplies for the needs of those who serve Him faithfully.
-Today’s lesson, ‘Divine Miracles to Satisfy: A Wedding, a Widow, and a Multitude,’ began with the reading of three accounts in the Bible, where the Lord responded to needs of His faithful servants by way of a Divine miracle.
+Today’s lesson, ‘Divine Miracles that Satisfy: A Wedding, a Widow, and a Multitude,’ we shall begin with the reading of three accounts in the Bible, where the Lord responded to the needs of His faithful servants, each by way of a Divine miracle.

 The first Scripture, John 2:1-12, describes the miracle at the wedding at Cana: